scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 - allocate as much address space as needed to various processes even though there are no “physical pages” corresponding to those addresses - the absence of “physical pages” will be taken care of by page faults + swapping etc...

-31Chapter 4.
-The Big Picture
-32Chapter 5.
+## Chapter 5.
 Flow of control through the Kernel

 5.1.
 Step Wise Refinement Of The 0.01 Kernel - Step 2

 In Step 1, we have seen a BIG picture of what is happening - all in one picture.
 Now let us make the picture a bit more smaller.
 Here we will not explain in as great detail as we did in Step 1.
 We will briefly mention what files contain what code and what is the code sequence